aws-amplify/docs/cli-toolchain/quickstart.md

     ```
 2. Make your frontend changes and commit the code to Git.
 Your Git repository now stores the `amplify` folder which contains the definition of your infrastructure.

 3. Reference the backend from your Android app using the `amplify pull` command.
 Choose 'No' when asked if you want to modify or add new categories to your backend.
-This will pull the `amplifyconfiguration` to your src folder only.
+This will put the `amplifyconfiguration` to your src folder only.
 Choosing 'Yes' will work, however your backend definition will now be stored in two separate repositories leading to unintended consequences with multiple sources of truth.

     ```bash
     $ cd my-android-app